ngs-docs/2018-ggg201b/lab1-jetstream/boot.md

 ## Click on your new instance to get more information!

-Now, you can either click "Open Web Shell", *or*, if you know how to use ssh, you can ssh in as user 'tx160085' on the IP address of the machine - see circled information below.
-Note that you'll need to use the private key file we sent around to everyone in last the pre-workshop e-mail if you decide to use your system terminal.
+Now, you can either click "Open Web Shell", *or*, if you know how to use ssh, you can ssh in as your username on the IP address of the machine - see circled information below.

 [![foo](images/login-12.thumb.png)](../_images/login-12.png)